 Taking a classic hip dominant exercise to the next level.
 The mini loop provides tension to the outer glutes while the elevated feet create a larger range of motion.
 Watch a video of a feet-elevated bridge to nail down the form.

-- Lying on your back, bend your knees and your feet placed onto a bench, chair, or couch.
+- Lying on your back, bend your knees and place your feet onto a bench, chair, or couch.
 Feet shoulder-width apart roughly.

 - Push through your heels and lift your hips by squeezing the glutes.
 Do not excessively arch the lower back.